‘Being’ is the spine that holds-up Advaitha Vedantha.

 And from there he traces down through the dominant scholar-scribes of the mainstream tradition.
 Asmarathya and Kasakrtsna, the scholar Badarayana [who authored the Brahma-Sutras, circa 200 BCE] and Upavarsha.

-To anyone familiar with the Texts, it is certain that Nirguna-Brahman is a renaming of Śūnyathā.
+To anyone familiar with the Texts, it is certain that Nirguna-Brahman is a renaming of the then climbing popularity of the new Buddhist construct of Śūnyathā.
 A re-appropriation of a truant back into the orthodox fold of Vedic exegesis.
 The very title to the tradition [Advaitha, Advayadharma] has it’s roots in the wide usage given it in the Prajna-Paramita commentaries.

 Brahman, from the root ‘Brh‘, ‘to pour forth’, is a principal posit of the Vedas, synonymous with Ātman and ‘That’.
 And it had over the centuries, and in true and feisty Hindu spirit, accumulated a plethora of new garments, capricious add-ons and convenient re-sizings.